odoo/owl/doc/qweb.md

 In some way, a `QWeb` instance is the core of an Owl application.
 It is the only mandatory element of an [environment](component.md#environment).
-As such, it has an extra responsability: it can act as an event bus for internal communication between Owl classes.
+As such, it has an extra responsibility: it can act as an event bus for internal communication between Owl classes.
 This is the reason why `QWeb` actually extends [EventBus](event_bus.md).

 ## Reference